ben-heil/ben-heil.github.io/_posts/2020-08-10-repo_design.md

 ---
 layout: post
-title: How the Repo Gets Made
-subtitle: A description of repo design
+title: How to Use Object Oriented Programming to Save Time
-description: "A story of designing a repository"
+description: "The story of how I built a transcriptional machine learning benchmark starting from an empty repo"
 cover-img: "/assets/img/lakeview.jpg"
 citable: true
 ---

 # Introduction

-When I look at large projects' repositories, I find myself wondering how the authors decided how all the code fit together.
+When I look at large projects' repositories, I find myself wondering how the authors decided how to fit all the code together.
+I'll read the projects' associated papers, but their methods sections explain what is happening in the project, not why it is designed the way it is.

+When I started my transcriptional [model benchmarking project](https://github.com/greenelab/saged), I was deliberate in searching for best practices in ML project design.
-Likewise, when I was starting my transcriptional [model benchmarking project](https://github.com/greenelab/saged) I was unable to find any articles on best practices for projects with lots of machine learning models and datasets.
+Unfortunately, I was unable to find any articles that explained the best way to structure code in a project with multiple machine learning models and datasets.
-While I don't consider myself an expert software engineer, I put together this post to explain how I think about designing a software project.

-I will do my best to explain the iterations I went through that led me to my current project structure, the reasoning behind the structures, and the places I got ideas from.
+Over a few months of work and several missteps, I created my own way to structure such a project.

+This post describes my failed attempts and the solution I decided on.
+If you're interested in how [object oriented programming](https://docs.python.org/3/tutorial/classes.html) can be a useful tool, or are looking for a way to organize a machine learning project, this post is for you.

 ## Project Background
 To make sense of the design decisions, a little background information is necessary.